IQ and Global Inequality: National IQ and QHC values

 Lynn and Vanhanen calculated the national IQs in relation to a British mean of 100, with a standard deviation of 15.
 They adjusted all test results to account for the Flynn effect: adjustments were 2 points per decade for Raven's Progressive Matrices and 3 points per decade for all other types of tests.
 When two IQ studies were used from one country, their mean was calculated, whereas when three or more were available, the median was used.

 Reception

 Academic reviews of the book generally criticized both its methodology and conclusions.

 The methodology of the study was criticized by Richard E. Nisbett for relying on small and haphazard samples and for ignoring data that did not support the conclusions.

 University of Reading geographer Stephen Morse also criticized the book (as well as IQ and the Wealth of Nations), arguing that the authors' hypothesis rests on "serious flaws".
 Morse also argued: "The central dilemma of the Lynn and Vanhanen case rests with their assumption that national IQ data are primarily (not wholly) a function of innate ability, which in turn is at least partly generated by genes.
 There are many assumptions of cause–effect in here, and some of them involve substantial leaps of faith."

-Psychologist J. Philippe Rushton, president of the Pioneer Fund that has been a long time funder of research by Lynn, reviewed the book in 2006 for Personality and Individual Differences.
-Rushton wrote that the book extends and answers criticisms against the earlier work in several ways, and believed that the methods were accurate.

-Evolutionary psychologist Satoshi Kanazawa claimed in 2008 to have found support for Lynn's theories.
-Kanazawa's study has been criticized for using the Pythagorean theorem to estimate geographic distance, despite the fact that this theorem is incompatible with the shape of the earth.
-Other problems identified with this study include that Kanazawa incorrectly assumed that individuals migrated from Africa to other continents along linear trajectories, irrespective of physical boundaries, and ignored the fact that geographic distance and evolutionary novelty do not always correspond to each other.

-In an article published in the European Journal of Personality, Heiner Rindermann compared the IQ scores from the book to a large number of international student assessment studies on subjects such as reading, mathematics, science, and problem solving, and found them to be highly intercorrelated.
-Statistical analyses indicated that the results could be explained by an underlying general cognitive ability.
-More than 30 commentaries on Rindermann's findings were published in the same issue of the journal.

-In a 2008 study published in the journal Intelligence, Garry Gelade reported a strong relationship between the book's national IQ estimates and the country's geographical location.
-On this basis, he concluded that book's findings were "defensible".